Skip to main content

 The story:

-One night Lord Shiva came to Sarbeshwar's dreams and told him to pray and bow to the Lord at his temple at Deoghar or Deogarh in present-day Jharkhand.
+One night, Lord Shiva came to Sarbeshwar's dreams and told him to pray and bow to the Lord at his temple at Deoghar or Deogarh in present-day Jharkhand.
 It is one of the twelve jyotirlingas of the Lord.
 Being a person of a scientific mind and an atheist, he ignored the dream.
-After a few months he got the same dream again and this time the Lord angrily warned him of the consequences.
-Within a few months, his eldest son died of Liver failure leaving behind a teenage widow and a minor son.
+After a few months, he got the same dream again, and this time the Lord angrily warned him of the consequences.
+Within a few months, his eldest son died of Liver failure, leaving behind a teenage widow and a minor son.
 His second son followed with the same dream.
 He refused to worship the Lord.
-My great-grandfather Pravat Sen, his third son, fell ill.
-He too was diagnosed with liver cancer by another doctor and sent away to a place near Deogarh for rest.
-He was given strict instruction by his father not to visit the temple of the Lord.
+My great-grandfather, Pravat Sen, his third son, fell ill.
+He, too, was diagnosed with liver cancer by another doctor and sent away to a place near Deogarh for rest.
+He was given strict instructions by his father not to visit the temple of the Lord.
 He died on his way back from there.
-My grandfather was only a year old and his mother was eighteen.
-Sarbeshwar's wife and daughters urged him to go to Deogarh once but he refused to budge.
+My grandfather was only a year old, and his mother was eighteen.
+Sarbeshwar's wife and daughters urged him to go to Deogarh once, but he refused to budge.

-The rest of his sons faced death within a year followed by his daughters.
-When his last son died young and heirless, angered he threw away the Narayan Sheela in the Bhairav River and stopped the Durga pujas at the ancestral place.
+The rest of his sons faced death within a year, followed by his daughters.
+When his last son died young and heirless, angered, he threw away the Narayan Sheela in the Bhairav River and stopped the Durga pujas at the ancestral place.
 The people of the village feared the wrath and curse of the gods on the family.
-Financially their position also became worse as the earning members of the family, all doctors by profession, were no longer alive.
-My grandfather moved to Kolkata at an early age and started working, along with his elder brother hoping to support the twenty-one other members of the family.
-When his last daughter was alive and ill Sarbeshwar's wife went into the Durga temple and urged the goddess to spare her life.
-She sat there all day in prayers not paying heed to her husband's warnings.
-The next day the daughter felt better and recovered but her mother was found dead inside the Durga temple.
+Financially, their position also became worse as the earning members of the family, all doctors by profession, were no longer alive.
+My grandfather moved to Kolkata at an early age and started working, along with his elder brother, hoping to support the twenty-one other members of the family.
+When his last daughter was alive and ill, Sarbeshwar's wife went into the Durga temple and urged the goddess to spare her life.
+She sat there all day in prayer, not paying heed to her husband's warnings.
+The next day, the daughter felt better and recovered, but her mother was found dead inside the Durga temple.

-After Sarbeshwar's death, the curse seemed to lure as many of his grandchildren also died at a tender age, and some could not have children.
-My grandfather too struggled to make ends meet and make a living in Kolkata after the Partitions.
-My father hearing this tale went to the Deogarh temple where we prayed to the Lord and felt his Divinity.
-It may also sound strange but coincidentally both I and my elder brother and were born on the Shivaratri tithi.
-And days got better after it.
+After Sarbeshwar's death, the curse seemed to strike as many of his grandchildren also died at a tender age, and some could not have children.
+My grandfather, too, struggled to make ends meet and make a living in Kolkata after the partition.
+My father, hearing this tale, went to the Deogarh temple, where we prayed to the Lord and felt his Divinity.
+It may also sound strange, but coincidentally, both my elder brother and I were born on the Shivaratri tithi.
+And the days got better after it.

-This may be unbelievable to some and absurd to others, but my brother has heard these stories from my grandfather who eyewitnessed the situation, and my father heard the same from his grandmother, who was widowed at the age of eighteen.
+This may be unbelievable to some and absurd to others, but my brother has heard these stories from my grandfather, who witnessed the situation, and my father heard the same from his grandmother, who was widowed at the age of eighteen.
 To our family, the story is more of a reality than blind faith.
 And sometimes the truth is true, stronger than fiction.

 Popular posts from this blog